wangliao-au/oa-res-task-solution/README.md

 This is a simple Contacts application built with ReactJS that allows you to browse your contacts.
 The application fetches data from https://jsonplaceholder.typicode.com/users.

-You can preview the application by navigating to http://ec2-origin.liao.sh:3425/ in a web browser.
+You can preview the application by navigating to [todo] in a web browser.

 ## Prerequisites